exalsius/exalsius-cli/README.md

 </div>

-The exalsius CLI (`exls`) is a command-line tool for orchestrating and managing distributed AI training workloads on ephemeral clusters.
+The exalsius CLI - `exls`- is a command-line tool for orchestrating and managing distributed AI training workloads on ephemeral clusters.
 As a core component of the exalsius stack, it enables deployment and management of AI training jobs across multiple cloud providers and on-premise hardware.

 ## Features